-Alteration of magnetic fields can change the behavior of everything from individual neurons to overall behavior...and even how humans are connected to each other.
+Alteration of magnetic fields can change the behavior of everything from individual neurons to overall behavior.
+Learn how magnets and spirituality connect.

 How can anyone not love magnets?
 They’re about as close as we can get to magic, with their ability to move things around invisibly and defy gravity by picking up nails right off the floor.
 And how about the North Pole, which manages to make a tiny compass needle thousands of miles away point toward it?

 Physicists long ago determined that electromagnetism—which is responsible for interactions between charged particles—is one of the key forces in the universe.
 Now neuroscientists are expanding our knowledge of the effects of magnetism on humans and how its manipulation can diagnose mental disorders and alter the ways we think and behave.